An inexact PAM method for computing Wasserstein barycenter with unknown supports: Introduction

-The main contribution of this work is to develop a globally convergent and efficient inexact PAM method for computing an approximate Wasserstein barycenter when the support points are unknown.
+The main contribution of this work is to develop a globally convergent and efficient inexact proximal alternating minimization (iPAM) method for computing an approximate Wasserstein barycenter when the support points are unknown.
 Since a proximal alternating minimization strategy is used, each iteration involves two strongly convex quadratic programs (QPs).
 One of them has a closed form solution, and the other has a polyhedral constraint set and may be good-conditioned by controlling the proximal parameter elaborately.
 The strongly convex QPs have much better stability than those LPs appearing in \cite{YeLi14,Wang14}, which means that their solutions are much easier to achieve.
-In Section \ref{sec5.1}, we propose a tailored semi-proximal ADMM for solving the strongly convex QP by exploiting the special structure of the feasible set.
-Different from the sGS-ADMM proposed in \cite{Yang18}, the semi-proximal ADMM is a primal solver for a 2-block strongly convex QP instead of a dual solver for the 3-block LP.
+In Section \ref{sec5.1}, we propose a tailored linearized ADMM for solving the strongly convex QP by exploiting the special structure of the feasible set.
+Different from the sGS-ADMM proposed in \cite{Yang18}, the linearized ADMM is a primal solver for a 2-block strongly convex QP instead of a dual solver for the 3-block LP.
 We notice that the B-ADMM in \cite{Wang14} also belongs to this line since at each iteration it transforms the LP into two simple strongly convex Kullback-Leibler minimization problems to solve.
-Compared with the B-ADMM, our semi-proximal ADMM not only has a global convergence \cite{FPST13} but also admits the well-established linear rate of convergence \cite{HanSZ17} and weighted iteration complexity \cite{ShenPan16}.
-Numerical comparisons with the 3-block B-ADMM in \cite{YeWWL17} on synthetic and real data indicate that our inexact PAM method yields comparable even a little better objective values within less computing time, and hence the computed approximate barycenter will render a better role in the D2-clustering.
+Compared with the B-ADMM, our linearized ADMM not only has a global convergence \cite{FPST13} but also admits the well-established linear rate of convergence \cite{HanSZ17} and weighted iteration complexity \cite{ShenPan16}.
+Numerical comparisons with the 3-block B-ADMM in \cite{YeWWL17} and an alternating minimization method involving the LP subproblems (ALMLP for short) on synthetic and real data indicate that the proposed iPAM yields comparable even a little better objective values within less computing time, and hence the computed approximate barycenter will render a better role in the D2-clustering.